 We celebrated Bar and Bat Mitzvahs and other life cycle events.
 A Judaic library was started by Elaine and Dr. Gerald Weiss, along with Bernice Pollack.
 Sunday Chats were initiated, with outside speakers, clergy, and Temple members leading the dialogues.
 We began a program of Tikkun Olam and Mitzvah Days.
 We acquired a second Torah through the generosity of a temple in Calgary, Canada, and the assistance of former member Karen Schwartz.
 Torah Study sessions began.

 We joyfully celebrated our tenth anniversary in 2011 with a wonderful dinner and concert donated by members Peter and Lynnette Jung Springberg.
 By 2013 our membership had increased to more than 50 family units.
 After Rabbi Ted Stainman’s retirement, Rabbi Debra Kassof led our services for two years, followed by our Student Rabbi Ben Gurin.
 In July, 2015, Rabbi Hillel Katzir became our first resident Rabbi, who served the congregation until his retirement in 2018.
-Student Rabbi Scott Goldberg begins serving Temple Or Hadash in August 2018 and will lead high holiday services this year.
+We are delighted to have Rabbi Lynne Goldsmith serve our congregation since 2019.

 What is Reform Judaism?

 Throughout history, Jews have remained firmly rooted in Jewish tradition, even as we learned much from our encounters with other cultures.
 Nevertheless, since its earliest days, Reform Judaism has asserted that a Judaism frozen in time is an heirloom, not a living fountain.